MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 ## Microsoft Forms schema

-The WorkPlace Analytics events listed in [Search the audit log in the Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/search-the-audit-log-in-security-and-compliance#microsoft-forms-activities) will use this schema.
+The Micorosft Forms events listed in [Search the audit log in the Office 365 Security & Compliance Center](https://docs.microsoft.com/office365/securitycompliance/search-the-audit-log-in-security-and-compliance#microsoft-forms-activities) will use this schema.

 |**Parameters**|**Type**|**Mandatory?**|**Description**|
 |:-----|:-----|:-----|:-----|